andreathecheatcode/Recipes-Analysis-Mexican-Style-/README.md

 ### NMAR Analysis

-In terms of NMAR, we can see that there are missing values (NaN values) in the review columns.
+In terms of NMAR, we can see that there are missing values (NaN values) in the `review` column.
 We can likely conclude that there are missing values here because while the people were rating the food they might have not felt very strongly about a particular recipe that they tried out.
 So because these people did not feel a strong enough emotion to create a review they might have felt like they had nothing to say and thus they left no review.

 ### Missingness Dependency